CuteLeon/HackSystem/README.md

 ## Log

-    Declare log format and out level in `NLog.config`, log with different level will be wrote into sepcified log files at Back-end side.
+    Declare log format and out level in `NLog.config`, log with different level will be wrote into specified log files at Back-end side.

 ## Good Dependency Injection Practice